The Ultimate Guide to Achieving Goals With OKRs

 Everyone has their own skills, they just need to learn how to identify and develop them.
-After giving them the results of their 360 or performance review, ask them to come up with a list of their interests.
-This should also include hobbies outside of the workplace.
-It’s important that they have time to think this over and aren’t influenced by others.
+As part of their 360 or performance review, ask them to sit and come up with a list of their biggest accomplishments, as well as areas they want to focus on developing further.

-The results of their review can also be a great resource to get better insights into what others perceive as their strengths in the workplace.
-Be sure to advise them not to let the perception of others influence them too much.
+The results of their review can be a great resource to get better insights into what others perceive as their strengths in the workplace, as well as opportunities for development.
 Comparing the list of their interests and strengths will help them to come up with the workplace skills they are most interested in developing.

 If they don’t already have some short and long term goals in mind, help them come up with some that also align with your company and team’s objectives.
 The goals should be challenging yet attainable, providing the right amount of motivation without the risk of getting lost along the way.

-A useful method to make sure these goals incentivize rather than discourage your team member is the S.M.A.R.T model, which you can use as a check list.
-By helping them to link their strengths and interests to attainable goals, people will be able to take ownership of their professional development plan.
+A useful method to make sure these goals incentivize rather than discourage, is the S.M.A.R.T model, which you can use as a check list.
+By helping them to link their strengths and interests to attainable goals, they will be able to take ownership of their professional development plan.

 After the first two meetings, you want to keep encouraging your team member to continue on the development plan.
-The best way to encourage them is through continuous feedback.
+The best way to encourage them is through real-time or continuous feedback, so they understand how they might continue to improve in the moment, rather than waiting months until the next review period.
 When you see they’ve reached a milestone, be sure to acknowledge their success.
 When you see them struggling, acknowledge their efforts and offer some actionable advice.
 It’s important that they know you’re taking a vested interest in their development.

-Continue to schedule 1-to-1s to review their progress, remember to select a cadence that works for you both there is no set rules here.
-Just ensure you give them enough time to meet some of the measurement targets.
+Continue to schedule 1-to-1s to review their progress, and remember to select a cadence that works for you both so you can review milestones as they progress towards reaching their overall goal.
 Hopefully at this point they’ve made some strides in the right direction, now it’s time to check in and make sure they keep it up.
-Start by discussing the progress they’ve made, understanding what they’ve been doing right will help them continue on the same path.
-Then help them understand where they can still improve, and provide guidance on how they can accomplish this.
+Start by discussing the progress they’ve made against the overall goal, as understanding what they’ve been doing right will help them continue on the same path.

 After working on their strengths, they will have the confidence and experience to begin developing other areas they may need more improvement on.